 Heat Tint (aka Rainbow Stains)

-These stains literally look like a big rainbow splotch, or multiple splotches, on your pan, and they often form when stainless steel is heated to very high temperatures.
+True to the name, these rainbow splotches (similar to the effect of oil on water) form on your pan when stainless steel is heated to very high temperatures.
 This is due to the small amount of chromium used to keep stainless steel from rusting, which can thicken when it’s exposed to high heat, causing your pan to take on a rainbow appearance.

 Water Spots and Calcium Deposits

-Water spots—also called calcium deposits, mineral deposits, or limescale—form due to dissolved minerals commonly found in tap water.
+Water spots—also called calcium deposits, mineral deposits, or limescale—form on the surface of your pan due to dissolved minerals commonly found in "hard" tap water.
 When the water dries, minerals like magnesium or calcium remain behind, leaving a chalky white mark on your pan.

 Additional Stainless Steel Pan Care Tips